 sudo apt-get install screen

-Step 2 – Installing Minecraft Server on Ubuntu
+2. Installing and Running Minecraft Server on Linux

-- Once created, move inside the newly created directory by typing the following:
+- Move to the newly created directory by entering:

 sudo apt-get install wget

-- Get screen up and running, so that the server can run in the background:
+- Once that is done, activate Screen so the server can run in the background:

 screen -S "Minecraft server 1"